dnsimple/dnsimple-support/content/articles/ordering-a-wildcard-certificate.markdown

 ---
-title: Ordering a wildcard Certificate
+title: Ordering a Wildcard SSL Certificate
-excerpt: How to obtain a wildcard certificate with DNSimple.
+excerpt: How to order a wildcard SSL certificate with DNSimple.
 categories:
 - SSL Certificates
 ---

-# How to obtain a wildcard certificate?
+# Ordering a Standard SSL Certificate

 ### Table of Contents {#toc}